The Blenders owed their existence to a happy accident: Ollie Jones was a second tenor and not a first.

 After only a few months with Decca, both Tommy Adams and James DeLoach became ill and left the group.
 Adams was replaced by tenor Dick Palmer, who had been in the Palmer Brothers (with his brothers Clarence and Ernie) and the Beavers (another Decca group).
-Since Dick also played the guitar, Ernie Brown soon felt no further need to hang around and left after having been with the group for less than six months; in 1953, he'd join the Decca Ink Spots.
 The replacement for James DeLoach was bass (and bassist) Raymond Johnson, who had been in the Beavers with Dick Palmer.

 On October 4, 1950, Ollie Jones, Abel DeCosta, Dick Palmer, and Raymond Johnson recorded "I'm So Crazy For Love," "I'm Afraid The Masquerade Is Over," "Little Small Town Girl," and "What About Tonight" for Decca.
 All were led by Ollie.